peyton/BrightFutures/README.md

 BrightFutures
 =============

+# This is a work in progress of migrating to Swift 3.
+This branch is currently severely broken.

 How do you leverage the power of Swift to write great asynchronous code?
 BrightFutures is our answer.

 BrightFutures implements proven [functional concepts](http://en.wikipedia.org/wiki/Futures_and_promises) in Swift to provide a powerful alternative to completion blocks and support typesafe error handling in asynchronous code.